MoreiraLAB/ICARO/README.md

 Required information to replicate ICARO<sub>ERT</sub>: an ensemble of Extreme Randomized Trees for Prediction of Protein-Ligand IC<sub>50</sub> is described in this Repository.

 ### Study Replication:
-A) Dataset files: All data and support files are available in 10.5281/zenodo.10159825 Please, download data files into ./ICARO/data/ folder.
+A) Dataset files: All data and support files are available in this [link](https://www.dropbox.com/scl/fo/zfb4syff5vpmbdwvfjzzg/h?rlkey=fxk58b0fvcrqw8ktfpyv7ndoj&dl=0).
+   Please, download data files into ./ICARO/data/ folder.

 B) Script files: